PHPCSStandards/PHPCSDevTools/README.md

 </div>

-This is a set of tools to aid developers of sniffs for [PHP CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer).
+This is a set of tools to assist developers of sniffs for [PHP CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer).

 * [Installation](#installation)
     + [Composer Project-based Installation](#composer-project-based-installation)